-Columbus Police investigating vandalism spree after more than 15 car windows damaged
+Columbus police investigating vandalism spree after more than 15 car windows damaged

 “They just need to have a job.
 They need to be working instead of out vandalizing,” said Wright.

 Police don’t believe anything was stolen from any of the vehicles.
-At this point, it appears these vandals did this with just the intent to do damage.
+At this point, it appears these vandals did it just with the intent to do damage.

 Neighbors are left with an unnecessary repair bill and hoping these troublemakers are caught soon.